leeper/opinioncourse/Notes/Week3.md

 ## Other notes/questions on readings ##

 ### Druckman and Lupia
+* How do Druckman and Lupia define "preferences"?
+(2,4--5) How does this compare to Eagly and Chaiken's definition of "attitude"?
+* For Druckman and Lupia, how are preference formed?
+* What are the basic principles of memory-based models of preference formation?
+ * If attitudes are expressed through a memory-based process (like Zaller's), do individuals actually have "attitudes"?
+* What are the basic principles of online models of preference formation?
+ * What role to beliefs have in attitudes formed online?
+Do these attitudes have "structure" in the way that Eagly and Chaiken discuss structure?
+* Are online and memory-based models credible?
+Which seems more plausible?
+Are they mutually exclusive?
+ * How is consistency defined in memory-based and online models?

 ### Eagly and Chaiken
 * How do Eagly and Chaiken define "attitude" (269)?